 One of the most noticeable differences in a technology-forward practice is how quickly and clearly a dentist can show you what’s happening in your mouth.
 Instead of holding up a small X-ray film and describing what they see, modern practices can display your scans on a screen right in front of you during the appointment.

 At Maison Dental Studio, this is central to how Dr. Murray and Dr. Mullen work with patients.
 Showing X-rays on the chair-side screen, explaining the rationale behind a treatment plan, and walking through options together transforms the appointment from a one-way directive into a collaborative conversation.
-Patients leave understanding their situation, not just their next appointment.
+Patients leave knowing their situation, not just their next appointment.

-Technology at Maison Dental Studio extends beyond the operatory.
+AI-assisted communication and scheduling extend that patient-first approach beyond the operatory.
 The practice uses an AI-powered answering and scheduling system that ensures no call goes unanswered, even after hours.
 If a patient is experiencing a dental emergency, the system can assess the urgency, alert the team immediately, and schedule a same-day appointment without the patient having to wait until the next business day.

 Advanced Implant Technology and Sedation Options